 We are so confident that this service will help you obtain a successful partner visa application that we offer a 100% money-back guarantee.

-On the other hand, if you would rather have us process your application from start to finish, you may be interested in our full legal representation service.
+On the other hand, if you prefer to have us process your application from start to finish, you may be interested in our full legal representation service.